TEST widget

 Next Steps

-Ogletree Deakins will continue to monitor developments and will provide updates on the Return to Work blog as new information becomes available.
+Ogletree Deakins’ Employee Benefits and Executive Compensation Practice Group and Wage and Hour Practice Group will continue to monitor developments and will provide updates on the Employee Benefits and Executive Compensation, Governmental Affairs, and Wage and Hour blogs as new information becomes available.

 This article and more information on how the Trump administration’s actions impact employers can be found on Ogletree Deakins’ New Administration Resource Hub.